airbytehq/airbyte/docs/integrations/sources/instagram.md

 ### Rate Limiting & Performance Considerations

-Instagram, like all Facebook services, has a limit on the number of requests.
+Instagram, like all Facebook services, has a limit on the number of requests, but Instagram connector gracefully handles rate limiting.

 See Facebook's [documentation on rate limiting](https://developers.facebook.com/docs/graph-api/overview/rate-limiting/#instagram-graph-api) for more information.